ciiiii/kube-cd/helm/ingress-nginx/README.md

 ## Configuration

-The following table lists the configurable parameters of the ingress-nginx chart and their default values.
+The following table lists the configurable parameters of the nginx-ingress chart and their default values.

 Parameter | Description | Default
 --- | --- | ---
+`controller.name` | name of the controller component | `controller`
 `controller.image.repository` | controller container image repository | `quay.io/kubernetes-ingress-controller/nginx-ingress-controller`
-`controller.image.tag` | controller container image tag | `0.30.0`
+`controller.image.tag` | controller container image tag | `0.26.1`
 `controller.image.pullPolicy` | controller container image pull policy | `IfNotPresent`
 `controller.image.runAsUser` | User ID of the controller process.
-Value depends on the Linux distribution used inside of the container image. | `101`
+Value depends on the Linux distribution used inside of the container image.
+By default uses debian one. | `33`
 `controller.containerPort.http` | The port that the controller container listens on for http connections. | `80` `controller.containerPort.https` | The port that the controller container listens on for https connections. | `443` `controller.config` | nginx [ConfigMap](https://github.com/kubernetes/ingress-nginx/blob/master/docs/user-guide/nginx-configuration/configmap.md) entries | none
-`controller.configAnnotations` | annotations to be added to controller custom configuration configmap | `{}`
 `controller.hostNetwork` | If the nginx deployment / daemonset should run on the host's network namespace.
 Do not set this when `controller.service.externalIPs` is set and `kube-proxy` is used as there will be a port-conflict for port `80` | false
+`controller.defaultBackendService` | default 404 backend service; needed only if `defaultBackend.enabled = false` | `""`
 `controller.dnsPolicy` | If using `hostNetwork=true`, change to `ClusterFirstWithHostNet`.
 See [pod's dns policy](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/#pod-s-dns-policy) for details | `ClusterFirst`
-`controller.dnsConfig` | custom pod dnsConfig.
-See [pod's dns config](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/#pod-s-dns-config) for details | `{}`
-`controller.reportNodeInternalIp` | If using `hostNetwork=true`, setting `reportNodeInternalIp=true`, will pass the flag `report-node-internal-ip-address` to ingress-nginx.
+`controller.reportNodeInternalIp` | If using `hostNetwork=true`, setting `reportNodeInternalIp=true`, will pass the flag `report-node-internal-ip-address` to nginx-ingress.
 This sets the status of all Ingress objects to the internal IP address of all nodes running the NGINX Ingress controller.
 `controller.electionID` | election ID to use for the status update | `ingress-controller-leader` `controller.extraEnvs` | any additional environment variables to set in the pods | `{}` `controller.extraContainers` | Sidecar containers to add to the controller pod.
 See [LemonLDAP::NG controller](https://github.com/lemonldap-ng-controller/lemonldap-ng-controller) as example | `{}`
 `controller.extraVolumeMounts` | Additional volumeMounts to the controller main container | `{}`
 `controller.extraVolumes` | Additional volumes to the controller pod | `{}`
-`controller.extraInitContainers` | Containers, which are run before the app containers are started | `[]` `controller.healthCheckPath` | Path of the health check endpoint.
-All requests received on the port defined by the healthz-port parameter are forwarded internally to this path. | `/healthz"`
-`controller.ingressClass` | name of the ingress class to route through this controller | `nginx` `controller.maxmindLicenseKey` | Maxmind license key to download GeoLite2 Databases.
-See [Accessing and using GeoLite2 database](https://blog.maxmind.com/2019/12/18/significant-changes-to-accessing-and-using-geolite2-databases/) | `""`
-`controller.scope.enabled` | limit the scope of the ingress controller | `false` (watch all namespaces) `controller.scope.namespace` | namespace to watch for ingress | `""` (use the release namespace) `controller.extraArgs` | Additional controller container arguments | `{}`
-`controller.kind` | install as Deployment, DaemonSet or Both | `Deployment` `controller.annotations` | annotations to be added to the Deployment or Daemonset | `{}`
+`controller.extraInitContainers` | Containers, which are run before the app containers are started | `[]` `controller.ingressClass` | name of the ingress class to route through this controller | `nginx` `controller.scope.enabled` | limit the scope of the ingress controller | `false` (watch all namespaces) `controller.scope.namespace` | namespace to watch for ingress | `""` (use the release namespace) `controller.extraArgs` | Additional controller container arguments | `{}` `controller.kind` | install as Deployment, DaemonSet or Both | `Deployment` `controller.deploymentAnnotations` | annotations to be added to deployment | `{}`
 `controller.autoscaling.enabled` | If true, creates Horizontal Pod Autoscaler | false `controller.autoscaling.minReplicas` | If autoscaling enabled, this field sets minimum replica count | `2`
 `controller.autoscaling.maxReplicas` | If autoscaling enabled, this field sets maximum replica count | `11`
 `controller.autoscaling.targetCPUUtilizationPercentage` | Target CPU utilization percentage to scale | `"50"`
 `controller.autoscaling.targetMemoryUtilizationPercentage` | Target memory utilization percentage to scale | `"50"`
-`controller.hostPort.enabled` | This enable `hostPort` for ports defined in TCP/80 and TCP/443 | false
+`controller.daemonset.useHostPort` | If `controller.kind` is `DaemonSet`, this will enable `hostPort` for TCP/80 and TCP/443 | false
-`controller.hostPort.ports.http` | If `controller.hostPort.enabled` is `true` and this is non-empty, it sets the hostPort | `"80"`
+`controller.daemonset.hostPorts.http` | If `controller.daemonset.useHostPort` is `true` and this is non-empty, it sets the hostPort | `"80"`
-`controller.hostPort.ports.https` | If `controller.hostPort.enabled` is `true` and this is non-empty, it sets the hostPort | `"443"`
+`controller.daemonset.hostPorts.https` | If `controller.daemonset.useHostPort` is `true` and this is non-empty, it sets the hostPort | `"443"`
 `controller.tolerations` | node taints to tolerate (requires Kubernetes >=1.6) | `[]`
 `controller.affinity` | node/pod affinities (requires Kubernetes >=1.6) | `{}`
 `controller.terminationGracePeriodSeconds` | how many seconds to wait before terminating a pod | `60`